I Can See Your Voice (Belgian game show): Production

-Following the successful broadcasts of The Masked Singer, DPG Media formally acquired the rights to produce a local adaptation of I Can See Your Voice in Belgium (for the Dutch-speaking community) in March 2021, with Warner Bros.
+Following the success of The Masked Singer, DPG Media formally acquired the rights to produce a Belgian adaptation of I Can See Your Voice for the Dutch-speaking community (especially Flanders) in March 2021, with Warner Bros.
 International Television Production assigning on production duties.

 Broadcast history

 I Can See Your Voice debuted on 26 March 2022, with filming taking place at VTM Studios in Vilvoorde.

 While the first season broadcasts still ongoing, VTM has already renewed the series for a second season, which premiered on 2 September 2022.
 However, the next episode originally scheduled to continue on 30 September 2022, was replaced by an eighth season premiere of The Voice van Vlaanderen in its timeslot instead, prematurely ending the season; these remaining four episodes from the previous would begin airing a separate third season on 5 May 2023.
+One day following its finale, VTM has already renewed the series for a fourth season, which premiered on 25 April 2025.

-One day after third season finale, VTM has already renewed the series for a fourth season, which premiered on 25 April 2025.
+Before the end of 2025, VTM has announced that the series would renew for a fifth season, which began airing on 9 January 2026.

 Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist and contestants to identify good and bad mystery singers throughout the game.
-Overall, six members have been assigned as panelists, with their original lineup consisting of Vincent Fierens, Kamal Kharmach, Kürt Rogiers, and Ingeborg Sergeant.
-Later members also include Jaap Reesema and Jamie-Lee Six (from 4th season).
+The series employs a panel of celebrity "detectives" who assist the guest artist and contestants in identifying good and bad mystery singers throughout the game.
+Overall, six celebrities have served as panelists, with their original lineup consisting of Vincent Fierens, Kamal Kharmach, Kürt Rogiers, and Ingeborg Sergeant.
+Later members who joined the group's duties also include Jaap Reesema and Jamie-Lee Six — from the 4th season.